 Situated on the confluence of the River Aveyron, and its tributary the Vère this is one of the Plus Beaux Villages de France; a list of the most picturesque and well maintained villages in the country.
-It immediately becomes evident why when taking a walk down the extremely well kept streets.
+It immediately becomes clear why when taking a walk down the extremely well-kept streets.
 These are immaculately manicured and very pretty indeed.

 The walk to the castle requires a climb up a steep hill through narrow streets lined with houses that are worthy of any postcard.

 The castle is known as Château de Bruniquel and often Châteaux de Bruniquel because there are actually two castles.
-Yes I know it gets confusing and is a long story but basically a castle in one form or another has been situated here since the sixth century.
-The existing ‘old castle’ has been here since the twelth century whilst the ‘new castle’ which is almost an annex was completed in 1510.
+Yes I know it gets confusing and is a long story but basically a castle in one form or another has been here since the sixth century.
+The existing ‘old castle’ has been here since the twelfth century, but the ‘new castle’ which is almost an annex was completed in 1510.

 Being owned by the people of the village sets this castle apart from the usual ones Funding for the restoration of the castle has come largely from within the community or from fundraising projects which they have instigated.

-It is an ambitious and impressive project, the old castle in particular is in remarkably good condition, retaining the original keep, remnants of the Knights Hall, grand fireplaces and the Renaissance Gallery which affords a fantastic panorama of the whole valley.
-Two hours flew for me but sympathy for my long suffering guide prevented me dawdling still further.
+It is an ambitious and impressive project, the old castle in particular is in remarkably good condition, retaining the original keep, remnants of the Knights Hall, grand fireplaces and the Renaissance Gallery which affords a fantastic panorama of the valley.
+Two hours flew for me but sympathy for my long-suffering guide prevented me dawdling still further.